-When I entered the Democratic primary race in 2019, I decided that it would be respectful to meet face to face with Congresswoman Jan Schakowsky (a Member of Congress since 1999).
+When I entered the Democratic primary race in 2019, I decided that it would be respectful to meet face to face with Congresswoman Jan Schakowsky (a well-respected Member of Congress since 1999).
 I didn’t know what to expect, but out of respect for someone that has been a progressive voice-of-her-time for issues that today we, as millennials, might take for granted, I thought it would be the right course of action.
-We chatted about many issues including progressivism (some have called Jan a neoliberal hidden behind a progressive cloak).
+We chatted about many issues including progressivism.

-I am a progressive and being a progressive of the 21st century is a big step forward, but maybe not entirely the only step for this District.
+I am a progressive and being a progressive of the 21st century is a big step forward, but maybe not entirely the only step for our congressional districts.
 Foremost, it was always higher engagement from the community that kept coming up when I was campaigning in 2019/2020 - an engagement that far too many believe is non-existent – and this is very true across the country where constituent engagement is usually based on the election cycles.
 That was the number one issue that kept coming up during my first exploratory Congressional run.
 One memorable instance, was when I talked to a constituent and someone commented that no wonder that she’s getting an email from Schakowsky and now she knows why: me entering the race.
 She remarked she hasn’t heard from the Congresswoman or her office in years in that way.
 This has changed by the way, with a lot more newsletters from our Congresswoman.

-Constituents should never be treated as passive subjects to be ruled.
+Either way, constituents should never be treated as passive subjects to be governed.
 They should be viewed as autonomous agents who take part in the governance of their own society, directly through their representatives.
 After all, they will be living with the effects of the policies implemented.
-Jan Schakowsky, like many others, simply holds the Rousseau’s conception of democracy, in which politicians reflect on their own on what is right for society as a whole, and then go to Congress and vote in accordance with the perceived general will.
+Jan Schakowsky, like many others, may simply hold the Rousseau’s conception of democracy, in which politicians reflect on their own on what is right for society as a whole, and then go to Congress and vote in accordance with the perceived general will.
 This is no longer an option and I explore this in my book.
-I fear we are at an existential crossroad and our government is heading in exactly the wrong direction as I describe in my book.
+I fear we are at an existential crossroad and our government is heading in exactly the wrong direction as I describe in my research.

 Politicians of the new generation cannot fall into this trap.
 We need to re-think our political engagement.
 And a solution to that effect is through a deliberative model.